 I understand infertility is awkward.
 It’s awkward because it’s hard to know what to say or how to respond to your loved one who is in this kind of pain, especially during the holiday season.
-So in order to help you out, can I offer four suggestions?
+So to help you out, can I offer four suggestions?

 Thirdly, give the couple grace.
 Allow them to grieve and be sad during this season.
 I know this is a time when we are all supposed to be filled with joy and happiness, but that’s not always the reality.
-Especially when the couple has exhausted every avenue possible to try to grow their family in hope that this year things would be different.
-But as it has turned out, it isn’t.
+Especially when the couple has exhausted every avenue possible to try to grow their family in the hope that this year things would be different.
+However, as it has turned out, it isn’t.
 And for some, it might even be worse as they have experienced at some point a miscarriage or pregnancy loss.

-Which brings me to my last suggestion…
+This brings me to my last suggestion…

-If your loved one has suffered such loss, whether this year or in the years past, acknowledge it.
+Suppose your loved one has suffered such loss, whether this year or in the years past, acknowledge it.
 Acknowledge the child who is not sitting at the dinner table and the pain they feel as a result.
 Even go so far as to whisper the child’s name and tell them how you also miss them and wish they were here.
 It’s the little things you do that will matter the most.

 I want to thank you for taking the time to read this article.
 It truly shows how much you care for the person who would love nothing more than to have you not even need to read this.
-And while I realize that we are all human and we will at some point unintentionally say or do something that will ultimately cause another person more pain by.
-But my prayer is that these four simple suggestions will help you navigate these rough waters and even deepen the relationships you have as you gather around the table to give thanks and celebrate in this holiday season.
+And while I realize that we are all human, and we will unintentionally say or do something that will ultimately cause another person more pain by.
+But my prayer is that these four simple suggestions will help you navigate these rough waters and even deepen the relationships you have as you gather around the table to give thanks and celebrate this holiday season.

-I would love to get connected with you on a more personal level, so if you liked this post, pass it on.
-Then click here to find Waiting for Baby Bird on Facebook, or come follow me on Instagram @waitingforbabybird.
+I would love to connect with you personally, so if you liked this post, pass it on, then find Waiting for Baby Bird on the public Facebook page or join me on Instagram @waitingforbabybird.
 I can’t wait to “meet” you!